Location

 The basement

-Laid out under the east section of the chateau, the cellars constitute the old foundations of the medieval fortress.
+Laid out under the eastern section of the chateau, the cellars constitute the old foundations of the medieval fortress.
 They form a variety of vaulted stone tunnels and passageways.

 The outbuildings

 These outbuildings, laid out around a main courtyard on the north side of the estate, were constructed from stone and brick in the late 19th century.
 Reflecting the character of the model farms of the time, they are the result of mechanisation and the development of farm production techniques in these vast, landed estates.
-All the buildings necessary to the social and economic life of such a property are still present: an orangery, a stable, a cowshed, a shelter for carriages, a farm shed, a caretaker’s cottage, etc.
+All the buildings necessary to the social and economic life of such a property are still present: an orangery, a stable, a cowshed, a shelter for carriages, a farm shed and an estate keeper’s cottage, in particular.

 The guesthouse

-On the north-west side of the estate, constructed over several storage areas, this guest house comprises a kitchen, a dining room, four bedrooms and a bathroom.
+On the north-west side of the estate, situated over several storage areas, this guest house comprises a kitchen, a dining room, four bedrooms and a bathroom.
 A pleasant terrace on the west side is shaded by two lime trees.
-Spanning a floor surface area of approx. 120 m², it awaits some improvement works.
+Spanning a floor surface area of approx. 120 m², it will require some improvement works.

 The caretaker’s house

-On the north-east side of the estate, concealed by the trees, this cottage includes a boiler room, a kitchen and a lounge, with a fireplace, on the ground floor.
-The first-floor landing provides access to two bedrooms as well as a shower room.
-Spanning a floor surface area of approx. 75 m², it awaits renovation works.
+On the north-east side of the estate and concealed by the trees, this cottage includes a boiler room, a kitchen and a lounge, with a fireplace, on the ground floor.
+The top floor landing leads to two bedrooms as well as a shower room.
+Spanning a floor surface area of approx. 75 m², it will also require renovation works.

 The reception building

 The old orangery and the stables were converted into function rooms at the beginning of the 21st century.
-Although they have not been used for several years, they could easily become operational.
-The main room, spanning approx. 160 m², was laid out in the old orangery, looking out over the formal garden, followed by an 80 m² dancefloor.
-Three adjoining function rooms have been laid out in the old stables: one spans 120 m² and the other two span 70 m².
-A vast professional kitchen, with an easy, independent access, has been added at the back.
+Although they have not been used for several years, they could easily become operational again.
+The main room, spanning approx. 160 m², was laid out in the old orangery, which looks out over the formal garden, followed by an approximately 80 m² dancefloor.
+Three adjoining function rooms have been laid out one after another in the old stables: one spans 120 m² and the other two span 70 m².
+To the rear, a vast professional kitchen, with an easy, independent entrance, has been added.
 With their cleverly designed layout, these function rooms could produce an interesting income.

 The outhouse